-Rosh Kochavim (Mini-Sessions): Emma Neusner - Shalom Kochavim!
-I am so excited to be your Rosh Edah this kayitz (summer)!
-This will be my thirteenth kayitz at camp.
-I am from Chevy Chase, Maryland, and I am currently a student at Virginia Tech (go hokies!) where I study psychology.
-In my free time, I dance on my school's dance team.
-I'm so excited to meet you all and have fun together in Kochavim!
+Rosh Shoafim: Emma Neusner - Shalom Shoafim!
+I am so excited to be your Rosh Edah this kayitz!
+This will be my fourteenth summer at camp, and I was Rosh Kochavim last summer.
+I am from Chevy Chase, Maryland and just graduated from Virginia Tech (go hokies!), where I majored in psychology.
+Next year, I will work full time with Camp Ramah in New England as the staff hiring and programming coordinator.
+I love coffee and dancing, and I'm so excited to have a great kayitz with you all!!